Alvan Cullem Gillem: Early life and career

 Gillem was born in Gainesboro in Jackson County, Tennessee, the son of Samuel Gillem.
 In 1851, he graduated 11th in his class from the United States Military Academy and was assigned as a second lieutenant to the artillery.
 He was soon sent to the front lines in Florida to serve in a battery during the Third Seminole War until 1852.
 He was then reassigned to the Texas frontier following the war.

 Civil War

 With the outbreak of the Civil War, Gillem became a captain on May 14, 1861, initially serving under George H. Thomas.
 Gillem was chief quartermaster of the Army of the Ohio in the several Tennessee campaigns and was brevetted as a major for gallantry in the Battle of Mill Springs.
 He was appointed colonel of the 10th Tennessee Infantry in May 1862 and served for a time as the provost marshal of Nashville during the Federal occupation of the city.
+He and military governor Andrew Johnson had "developed an extremely close friendship" and Gillem was put in command of the "Governor's Guard" which consisted of the 10th Tennessee, a battery of light artillery, and three cavalry regiments, all of which were essentially a "personal army" under Johnson's control.